psy-farrell/psy-farrell.github.io/_pages/members.md

 Anindita Karajagi
 Hannah Jennings
 Jianing Li
-and 30+ students at University of Bristol
+and 30+ project students at University of Bristol